 What the final hours and days can look like, and how to make them feel intentional rather than something that simply happens.
 Who should be present.
 What the environment should feel like.
 How to create a passage that reflects the person at the center of it.

-Nobody who works with Barb will miss the moment because nobody told them honestly what was happening.
+Nobody who works with me will miss the moment because nobody told them honestly what was happening.
 Nobody will stand in a corridor being given incomplete information while their loved one is hours from death.
 Nobody will be left in the dark about where their person is in the process.

-She will tell you the truth.
+I tell you the truth.
 Clearly, compassionately, and in plain language that lets you make the decision that matters most: whether to stay, whether to call someone, whether to be there in the way that only being there in the right moment allows.

 That continuity — not having to explain everything to someone new in the middle of a crisis — is one of the most valuable things she can offer.
 When this passage arrives, you're calling someone who already knows you.
 Someone who can step in immediately, fully informed, and provide the support your family needs without starting from the beginning.